OperationSpark/high-school-prep/README.md

 There's three parts to Operation Spark, and we're offering two of them to you while you're _still in high-school_:

 1. Prep: A self-guided intro to software development, building websites and games.
+Prep is open and free for all high school students.
 2. Bootcamp: A month long study of JavaScript programming.
+Bootcamp is open to senior students that have completed the Prep program.

 The third part of our programming is available to you upon high school graduation.